jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/03-AsteroidGenerator.md

 ### BASIC SETUP

-We can start by importing the libraries that we'll need:
+We can start by importing the (many) libraries that we'll need:

 ```python
 import board